dmatscheko/metacompiler/README.md

 * __abnf.newTimes(CodeChilds []Rule, Childs []Rule, Pos int) Rule__
 * __abnf.newCharOf(String string, Pos int) Rule__
 * __abnf.newCharsOf(String string, Pos int) Rule__
+* __abnf.correctReferencesAndIDs(agrammar []Rule)__
+This fills the array position of `Productions` into their `Identifier`.
+It also identifies each different `Tag` with another UID.
+The array position of the productions and the UIDs of the Tags is stored in the rules Int field.
+This method must be used on newly created a-grammars, if they are directly used for compilation.
+The parser applies this method automatically.

 ##### ToString functions